 - 10 mint leaves

 - 1½ ounces freshly squeezed lime juice

-- 3 oz. chilled Ruby Rhubarb Syrup
+- 3 ounces chilled Ruby Rhubarb Syrup

-- 2 oz. chilled white rum
+- 2 ounces chilled white rum

-- 1 oz. chilled Cointreau
+- 1 ounce chilled Cointreau

-- 3 oz. chilled club soda
+- 3 ounces chilled club soda

 - lime wedges, for garnish

-- Place the mint leaves and lime juice in a 14-ounce highball glass.
-Use a muddler or the back of a spoon to crush the mint and release its flavorful oils.
+- Place the mint leaves and lime juice in a highball glass.
+Use a cocktail muddler or the back of a spoon to crush the mint and release its flavorful oils.
 Add the Ruby Rhubarb Syrup, rum, Cointreau, and club soda.